memph1024/swapdex-documentation/docs/get-started/internal-transfer.md

 ![img](assets/node-architecture.png#center)

 I want to direct your focus to the SUBSTRATE RUNTIME module of the Substrate Node.
-The Runtime hosts all the code that makes SwapDex unique, and it's composed of code pallets.
+The Runtime hosts all the code that makes SwapDEX unique, and it's composed of code pallets.
 As you can see, the democracy function of our chain is also a code pallet and allows our community to govern the chain.
 Likewise, the staking pallet enables our community to run validators and stake as nominators.
 Like those pallets, the EVM is another pallet that allows our community to interact with eth-based smart contracts and cross-chain bridges.

 By performing the transfer described in step 01, we are transferring coins from the SUBSTRATE RUNTIME ENVIRONMENT into the EVM pallet and vice versa, that's it :D.